dark-ambient/blog/content/notes/About feedback.md

 | Attitude                     | personal, trusting                                                                                          | formal                                                         |
 | Support level                | full support in finding options and ways towards a solution to the behaviour in question                    | no intend in collaboration to overcome the undesired behaviour |

-There is also a term 'negative feedback', which is not only destructive but also doesn't solve anything except bolstering the manager's ego.
-An example of such a feedback could be: "You did a bad thing." or "You are wrong!".
-Keep in mind, that adults are often more rigid in changing the behavioral patterns.
+There is also a term 'negative feedback', which is not only destructive but also doesn't solve anything except bolstering a manager's ego.
+An example of such a feedback could be: "You did a bad thing!" or "You are wrong!", "I'm always right not you".
+Keep in mind, that adults are often more rigid to changing the behavioral patterns.

-#### Thing to avoid
+#### Things to avoid
 1:1 meetings have several goals, one of them is to reduce the risk of your direct report being demotivated.
+One source of demotivation comes from being **not in sync** in how you evaluate a direct report professional performance and how your direct report evaluate themselves.
+With time of cooperation you keep the difference as minimum as possible

 #### How to deliver feedback